Varstahl/GOG-Galaxy-HTML5-exporter/README.md

 ## Known current limitations

 * Works better when the CSV is extracted with the `-a` command
-* Game data toopltip is not pretty enough
 * The search results aren't weighted yet, and only consider titles